Securing the VoIPmonitor Web GUI HTTPS and Basic Auth

 sudo systemctl restart nginx

-Layer 2: Adding HTTP Basic Auth Password Protection
+Layer 2: HTTP Basic Auth

-Step 1: Create the Password File
+Step 1: Create password file

 sudo htpasswd -c /etc/apache2/voipmonitor.passwd your_username